Lemkinator/NAK-Buch/README.md

 ### 💎 Design:

-The app is designed according to Samsung's OneUI guidelines.
+The app was developed according to Samsung's OneUI guidelines.
 For example, the title bar can be "dragged down" on large devices on any screen to ensure comfortable (one-handed) operation of the top buttons.
 Also, the app has a "proper" dark mode (which automatically adjusts to system settings) and doesn't just invert the text box.... 😂😅
 Android Material Design: again, the app is one step ahead and supports smartphone/app-wide theme color as of upcoming Android 13.
 (On Samsung devices from Android 12, the app icon color already automatically matches the background on the home screen.
-Can be activated via: Settings -> Wallpaper and Style -> Color Palette).
+Can be activated via: Settings -> Wallpaper and style -> Color palette).

+Translated with www.DeepL.com/Translator (free version)

 ### ⌚ Wear OS support: